 Many of the off-campus FSU apartment complexes provide not just the practical needs for student life, but also resort-style amenities.
 Tanning beds, 24-hour fitness centers, resort-style pools with cabanas, movie theaters, even washer and dryer units in the rooms.
 Does it get any better?
-Use the Rent Tally search tool to find apartments with these amenities and then put in an address to find complexes in walking distance to FSU; you will be amazed at how many choices you have.
+Use the Rent Tally search tool to find apartments with these amenities and then put in an address to find complexes within walking distance to FSU; you will be amazed at how many choices you have in these Tallahassee apartments.

 FSU alone has enough to keep the college students busy.
 With a seating capacity of just over 84,000, Bobby Bowden Field at Doak S. Campbell Stadium is the hub of game day activity during football season.
 Tailgating is serious business in Tallahassee, the gridiron pastime festivities begin early in the day whether it's a morning, afternoon or evening game.
 If you love football, you will be here whenever the Noles are playing at home.
 If you're not a football fan, this is a great opportunity to go shopping in the malls with fewer crowds than normal, that's a little Tallahassee trick I've picked up over the years.